yvelikova/axway-open-docs/content/en/docs/apigtw_install/general_acknowledgements.md

 "linkTitle": "License acknowledgments",
 "weight":"38",
 "date": "2019-10-07",
-"description": "Axway API Gateway uses several third-party toolkits to perform specific types of processing.
-In accordance with the Licensing Agreements for these toolkits, the relevant acknowledgments are listed below."
+"description": "Acknowledgements for third-party toolkits."
 }

-## Acknowledgments
+API Gateway uses several third-party toolkits to perform specific types of processing.
+In accordance with the Licensing Agreements for these toolkits, the relevant acknowledgments are listed below.

 **Apache Software Foundation**:
 This product includes software developed by the Apache Software Foundation.